-Flight Delays or Changes to Arrival Times - Due to unforeseen circumstances, flights can be delayed, and therefore connecting flights may be missed.
-If you find yourself in this situation, please contact our China office on +86 21 5888 5681 or +86 159 0929 1082 (24 hours) to urgently advise your arrival details have changed.
+Due to unforeseen circumstances, flights can be delayed, and therefore connecting flights may be missed.
+If you find yourself in this situation, please contact our China office on +86 21 5888 5681 or +86 159 0929 1082 (outside China) or 21 5888 5681 or 159 0929 1082 (within China) to urgently advise your arrival details have changed.
 Please ensure you have your trip number, tour name (both included in your final documentation) and new arrival details (flight number and arrival time) handy to pass on to our local office in China.
-This will ensure your National Escort/Local Guide can be informed of your most up to date information and an arrival transfer will be arranged accordingly.
-We will endeavor to arrange a transfer as soon as possible however delays may occur.
+This will ensure your National Escort/Local Guide can be informed of your most up to date information and ensure someone is at the airport to meet you on arrival.

 If we are not advised of late changes and missed connections, Wendy Wu Tours cannot guarantee someone will be able to meet you upon arrival in China as our local office will have no way of knowing which flight you will be arriving on.
-Wendy Wu Tours will not be responsible for providing reimbursement of transportation costs from the airport to your hotel in the event that our local office was not advised of changes to arrival times.
+Wendy Wu Tours will not be responsible for providing reimbursement of transportation costs from the airport to your hotel in the event that our local office was not advised of changes to arrival time.

-Itinerary - A China Experience
+A China Experience Itinerary